nikostourvas/optimal_sampling/README.md

     5. the number of replications (defaults to 100)

-- It is also possible to omit the step of missing data replacent by commenting the appropriate line.
+- It is also possible to omit the step of missing data replacement by commenting the appropriate line.

-- To run the analysis simply select all the script's text and click the button "Run" on the upper right side of the text editor.
+- To run the analysis simply select all the script's text and click the button "Run" on the upper right corner of the text editor.

 ### Output